Frequently Asked Questions

 Is the pain all in my head?

-Pain is an unpleasant sensory and emotional response produced in the brain to a actual or a perceived threat of tissue damage.
+Pain is an unpleasant sensory and emotional response produced in the brain in response to actual or a perceived threat of tissue damage.

-Pain can be ramped up in times of stress, sleeplessness, fear or anxiety, or lessened when happy, distracted, feeling valued and productive.
+Pain can be ramped up in times of stress, sleep disruption, fear or anxiety.
+Pain can also be lessened when happy, distracted, feeling valued and productive.
 So no, pain is in your brain, not in your head or “imaginary”, even when it persists long after injuries have healed.

 Physiotherapists are skilled in helping you understand and manage both the physical and psychological contributors to persistent pain.